heremaps/here-data-sdk-typescript/README.md

 This SDK lets you:

-- Authenticate to the HERE platform using client credentials
+- Authenticate to the HERE platform using client credentials.
-- Read catalog and partition metadata
+- Read catalog and partition metadata.
-- Retrieve data from layers
+- Retrieve data from layers.
+- Publish data to a versioned layer.

 Additionally, the SDK includes classes for work with geospatial tiling schemes that are used by most platform catalog layers.